MonikaRadke/portfolio/Tech_docs_fragments.md

 - Global: <code>./global/workflow</code>
 ---
 #### Frequently Asked Questions (FAQ)
 **1. Can I allow overbooking for certain purchase orders?**

 Yes, you can enable overbooking system-wide by setting the <code>jxxtalog.purchaseOrder.allowServiceEntryOverbooking</code> attribute to <code>true</code>.
 For more control, define specific overbooking limits using the <code>overbookingTolerance.groovy</code> script.

 **2. What are overbooking tolerance limits?**

 Overbooking tolerance limits specify how much overbooking is allowed before the system flags an error or requires approval.
 These limits can be defined as:
 - Absolute value (e.g., $500 over the PO amount).
 - Relative percentage (e.g., 10% over the PO amount).

 **3. Where do I configure overbooking tolerance limits?**

 Use the <code>overbookingTolerance.groovy</code> script located in:
 - <code>./customers/<customerID>/serviceEntry</code> (for customer-specific limits)
 - <code>./global/serviceEntry</code> (for global limits)

 **4. Who approves overbooking cases?**

 The system selects approvers based on responsibility parameters, such as authority level, cost object, and approval limits.
 Only the first eligible user in the list can approve.
 If no eligible user is found, the default approver (role: <code>ProcDefaultApprover</code>) is assigned.

 **5. What happens if no approver is found?**

 If no approvers are identified, the SES remains in the "released" status and does not proceed to "submitted."

 **6. Can a requisitioner approve their own overbooking request?**

 By default, requisitioners are restricted from approving their own requests.
 This restriction can be lifted by modifying the <code>approvalStepsAllowedForRequisitioner.groovy</code> script.

-**7. What should I do if the system prevents overbooking but I need flexibility?**
-You can:
-- Enable overbooking globally by setting <code>jcatalog.purchaseOrder.allowServiceEntryOverbooking</code> to <code>true</code>.
-- Define specific tolerances using the <code>overbookingTolerance.groovy</code> script.

 **8. Can overbooking tolerances differ by customer or product type?**

 Yes, tolerances can be customized by customer, product, supplier, or classification group within the <code>overbookingTolerance.groovy</code> script.

-**9. How is the overbooking approval process related to currency?**
-The system ensures that the approver’s responsibility currency matches the purchase order’s currency.
-If there’s a mismatch, the approver will not be eligible.

-**10. Can I add additional steps for overbooking approval?**
+**9. Can I add additional steps for overbooking approval?**

 Yes, modify the <code>approvalStepsAllowedForRequisitioner.groovy</code> script to define additional workflow steps globally or for specific customers.